“My body is constantly having an allergic reaction.”

 - Plasma heparin chilled on ice

 PGD2, PGF2a, leukotriene E4, and n-methylhistamine are best measured by a 24-hour chilled urine test, but you must keep the container cold AT ALL TIMES.
 Random urines may also be helpful, but the specimen should be kept on ice and frozen immediately.
-Testing availability varies greatly and is ever-changing.
+Few labs can process MCAS tests and even fewer labs know how to process them correct.
+Seeking a MCAS specialist who has established a relationship with laboratory staff to ensure proper handling can be help avoid wasting time and money on testing.
+Read more about MCAS testing.

 Treatment can help manage symptoms and prevent damage